1-Pot Mexican Chicken & Rice

 5 star review

 “Coming off a long stretch of not making rice and happy to add this one to our rotating dinner options.
 I loved it!
 Kids approved!
-I served it with cheese quesadillas and it was perfect.
+It was perfect.
 Next time I’ll try the TexMex slaw!
 Thanks Robyn!
 You’ve been helping me with dinners for almost ten years now :)”

 – Leslie